theextensional/knowledge/db/Проблемы Ауровиля What is bad about life at Auroville.md

 6) They object any sorts Sexual Relationship if you become an Aurovillian.
 But it’s very common.
 If one gets pregnant, they must leave the society (empty handed).

 7) You can’t reason the authority inside the Auroville.
-Power is vested within a certain Circle, it ‘REMAINS” with them.
+Power is vested within a certain Circle, it ‘REMAINS" with them.
 They are the decision making authority, you are just a bystander or I shall say puppet who dances to their whims & feed them with your time and money.

 8) Yes, auroville inhabits RACISM and Regionalism.
 In all my visits inside Auroville.
 I have never seen a Black people inside the community.
 Now(2018) I see some coloured people Working in Cafe’s and other Places around Auroville.
-But I don’t know if they mingle with the “Auroville Community”.
+But I don’t know if they mingle with the "Auroville Community".

 I can list out much more……